 I worked on all aspects of the product from the website through our mobile apps to our desktop applications.
 Here are a couple of samples from concepts and designs I created.

-I designed many other parts of the product like the sales funnel, the partner program, the pay-per-view flow, the log-in and onboarding experience.
+I designed many other parts of the product like the sales funnel, the partner program, the pay-per-view flow, the onboarding experience.
 I was also heavily involved in all other design projects, like the complete revamp of our mobile apps, the development of the product marketing pages, as well as the introduction of many new features.

 Some optimizations I did:

-A main goal for the team was to continuously learn about our users.
 We did many interviews with US users, conducted polls and surveys, released beta features to gather feedback.
 With the help of our business intelligence team, we heavily analyzed usage patterns with Google Analytics Premium.
 We all did customer support from time to time to feel the pain points as closely as possible.

 It was a great experience to be part of Ustream’s shift in strategy that eventually led to a successful acquisition by IBM.